Update from In Defense of Animals:

 John Colter Pyron.
 Photo: WAPT

 Through various tips, the police obtained a search warrant for the apartment of John Colter Pyron and girlfriend Katie Fickert, where evidence of the crime was found.
 John Colter Pyron was arrested and charged with animal cruelty, possession of a schedule III substance and suspicion of poisoning animals.
 He was released on a $20,000 bond.
 The investigation is ongoing, and depending on the results of laboratory tests, showing which type of poison was used.
 Pyron faces up to 20 years in prison and $25,000 in fines.

-Mr. Pyron has a history of horse neglect as documented in this video and this follow-up video, and also breeds, trains and sells “athletic XXL” pitbulls on his website, Blue Iron Kennels.
-The Blue Iron Pits Facebook page has been taken down since his release, but a cached version can be found here.
+Mr. Pyron has a history of horse neglect as documented in this video and this follow-up video, and also breeds, trains and sells “athletic XXL” pitbulls on his website, Blue Iron Kennels (since removed).
+The Blue Iron Pits Facebook page has also been taken down since his release.

 Photos: Blue Iron Kennel Facebook Page